JadeLoplop/flexisource_codingchallenge/README.md

         ```

 4. **Running the Importer**
-    - You can manually trigger the import using the artisan command:
+    - After migrating the database, you need to import customer data.
+You can manually trigger the import using the artisan command:
         ```bash
-        php artisan customers:import
+        php artisan customers:import [number]
         ```
+      Replace `[number]` with the number of records you want to import.
+The default value is 100 if no number is provided.

 5. **Running Tests**
     - Run the test suite to ensure everything is functioning as expected: